Recognising the signs of menopause: Understanding Your Changing Body

 Dr Kez Chirolab Recognising the Signs of Menopause: Understanding Your Changing Body Ovaries going into retirement

 Throughout your reproductive years, your ovaries produce most of your oestrogen.
 But as you move into your mid-40s (though this varies from woman to woman), the ovaries gradually wind down their hormone production.
-Their output becomes inconsistent, one month high, the next month low, which is why early perimenopause can feel so unpredictable.
+Their output becomes inconsistent, one month high, the next month low, which is why early peri-menopause can feel so unpredictable.

 When the ovaries begin stepping back, the body turns to two backup sources to keep oestrogen circulating.